gadm21/HAPPY-AI-EXPERIMENT/table-occupancy-monitoring/readme.md

 <p>SCUT-HEAD-Dataset-Release: https://github.com/HCIILAB/SCUT-HEAD-Dataset-Release</p>

 ## Important
 Please download the video from https://www.youtube.com/watch?v=qOyWdqHsstk and save it as test.mp4 and put it into the project folder for testing.
+Make sure it is in `1080p`

 You can also download it from https://studentmmuedumy-my.sharepoint.com/:v:/g/personal/1161304136_student_mmu_edu_my/EcDWb3AbgjlLtcyam-cBZWwBUlikVnU42SXwKc3trFBT5Q?e=VWDT2X